 As digital technologies spread rapidly throughout the developing world, more and more poor people are creating digital footprints.
 Financial services providers are using these data trails to build their customer base and develop new products that better serve the needs of the poor.
 But the lack of regulatory checks on how companies can use personal data increasingly exposes people in low-income countries to risks, such as data abuse and cyber crime.
-Most countries rely on the Western model of individual consumer consent for data usage, a system that is increasingly unrealistic.
+Furthermore, CGAP has found that the poor value privacy and are willing to pay for it.
+However, most countries rely on the Western model of individual consumer consent for data usage, a system that is increasingly unrealistic.
 Research shows it would take the average person 76 days to read all the data disclosures.
 In countries where literacy rates are low, language barriers high, and connections unreliable, customers are even less able to give informed consent.

 Data generated by low-income consumers’ use of mobile phones and digital financial services can help expand financial inclusion, but its use can also result in the loss of privacy and other harm.
 These benefits and risks will be explored in this data protection blog series.